simonsteiger/ChainsMakie.jl/README.md

 A package to plot MCMC Chains using Makie.jl

 > [!WARNING]
-> This package is not yet registered.
+> This package is not yet registered and still work in progress.
 If you want to try it you will have to install it via `Pkg.add(url="https://github.com/simonsteiger/ChainsMakie.jl")`.

 ## Example